 Each of the finalists received a certificate noting their achievement in reaching the second stage.
 The award recipient in each category received a \$5,000 award in addition to being recognized as the recipient of the Donner Canadian Foundation Award for Excellence in the delivery of their particular service.

-By achieving the highest performance scores of all the category award recipients, Educational Program Innovations Charity Society was presented with the prestigious 2010 William H. Donner Award for Excellence in the Delivery of Social Services, which includes a cheque for \$20,000.
+The prestigious 2012 William H. Donner Award for Excellence in the Delivery of Social Services, which includes a cheque for \$20,000, was awarded to the organization with the highest score overall: Community and Primary Health Care-Lanark, Leeds and Grenville of Brockville, Ontario.

-In addition, the seventh annual Peter F. Drucker Award for Non-Profit Management was presented to Alice Housing along with a \$5,000 award.
+In addition, the ninth annual Peter F. Drucker Award for Non-Profit Management was presented to Educational Program Innovations Charity Society of North Sydney, Nova Scotia, along with a \$5,000 award.
 This award recognizes a non-profit organization whose consistent record of excellence and innovation in management and service delivery reflects the philosophy of Peter F. Drucker.